I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfchildlist/nf-wdfchildlist-wdfchildlistbeginscan.md

 For more information about child lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/dynamic-enumeration">Dynamic Enumeration</a>.

-For a code example that uses <b>WdfChildListBeginScan</b>, see <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistaddorupdatechilddescriptionaspresent.md">WdfChildListAddOrUpdateChildDescriptionAsPresent</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |